-Should it become necessary for any reason to stop a Driver, this flag shall be ordered through the Clerk of Course, with approval of a Steward.
+Should it become necessary for any reason to stop a Driver, this flag shall be ordered via the Clerk of Course, only after receiving approval or direction from the Chief Steward.

 The Black Flag will be shown together with a Drivers Kart number, to indicate the Driver is to cease racing immediately and return to the in-grid or pull off the Race Track into the Infield.